hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 then the overall transaction ingestion rate of the network will be reduced, further reducing the amount of work each node has to do.
 Eventually, an equilibrium is reached.

-If the rate at which the network is creating events slows, Alice will be able to catch up by retrieving those previously dropped events through gossip, and will be able to process them and catch up.
+If the rate at which the network is creating events slows, Alice will be able to catch up by retrieving all required events through gossip, and will be able to process them and catch up.
 Or, in the last extremity where Alice has fallen too far behind, Alice will wait for some time and reconnect.

 In addition, the Gossip module reports to the Execution layer health information about each node in the network, as well as its own health.
 Health in this case can simply be the highest birth-round received per node in the network.
 The